With a name like Gallows Hill, you'd expect to find a ghost or two - and you won't be disappointed by thinking that

 In 1921, historian Sidney Perley made a startling discovery.
 While the site of Gallows Hill did not offer a crevice, nor even sound terrain to haul up the two-wheel oxcarts, there was a smaller hill nearby that fit the description perfectly.

 Moreover, this smaller hill had a perfect view of across the river.
 This proved Perley’s assumption that this hill was the actual Gallows Hill, as records existed that Puritan John Buffum and his family could watch the executions from their house across the waterway.
-Based on Perley’s findings, and even closer house existed: John Maccarter’s.
+Based on Perley’s findings, an even closer house existed: John Maccarter’s.

 Four months after the infamous trials, Maccarter attempted to sell his house and it sold for dramatically less than what it should have--according to Suzanne Saville.